kuberig-io/kuberig/docs/environment-support.md

 # Environment Support

-After initializing/creating an environment with the `initEnvironment` task KubeRig provides a number of tasks to execution actions for the environment.
+After initializing/creating an environment with the `initEnvironment` task KubeRig provides a number of tasks to execution actions specifically for the environment.

 ## Deploy Task